Kremliovskyi/K8sEndpoints/README.md

 ![pods info](https://github.com/Kremliovskyi/K8sEndpoints/blob/master/src/test/resources/pod-screen.png)

 It is possible to copy row that will consist of "Pod name" and "IP" columns in the same way as copying endpoint rows from the main screen.

+## Restart endpoint:
+To restart endpoint you need to select it from the table and click "Restart" button below the table.
+After you confirm the action in the dialogue all Kubernetes pods will be deleted and Kubernetes will recreate them approximately in a minute or two.

 ## Search Logs:
 It is possible to get the logs from the pod.
 For this you need to select a pod and click "Search Logs" button: